Texas Style Oven Brisket Recipe

 - Do not be tempted to raise the temperature for faster cooking time, or your brisket will be very tough.
 Slow oven roasting allows the fats to break down gradually, tenderizing the beef, so it has a stretching juicy quality in the end.

 Take the brisket out of the oven and allow it to rest for at least 30 minutes before serving, so the juices redistribute evenly.
+If you can wait longer, that’s even better.
 Cover it loosely with foil to help retain the heat.

 Cut the brisket across the grain into very thin slices, and serve warm.
 Enjoy as-is, sauced, or on rolls!